Akshat-Jain/simple-db/rough-notes.md

 Todo:
-1. Rename include guards from COMMAND_H to SIMPLEDB_COMMAND_H, to avoid conflicts with other libraries if they also have COMMAND_H.
-2. Update application.log filepath to also use ENV_DATA_DIR.
+1. Update application.log filepath to also use ENV_DATA_DIR.
-3. Parser layer should pass the error message to main.cpp for printing.
+2. Parser layer should pass the error message to main.cpp for printing.
 Parsing layer shouldn't print those messages itself.